AIA Tours: land

 Depart home on overnight flights to Palermo.

 Visit Segesta’s well-preserved 5th-century B.C.
 Doric Greek temple and 3rd-century B.C.
 Greek theater, scenically set on Mount Barbaro.
 Enjoy lunch at a local restaurant and continue to Erice, whose walled, medieval town is perched on a mountain with a striking view over the port of Trapani and sea.
 We take the cable car down to Trapani and then drive to Marsala, where we check-in to our hotel.
-Overnight at the 5-star Grand Hotel Palace for two nights.
+Two nights at the 5-star Grand Hotel Palace.
 (B,L,D)

 Depart Marsala this morning for Selinunte (ancient Selinos), perched on a clifftop overlooking the sea.
 We stop just outside of Selinunte to visit the ancient stone quarries (schedule permitting), and then visit Selinunte itself.
 This was the westernmost Greek colony, established in the 7th century B.C., and today its vast ruins comprise temples, fortifications, and houses.
-After a casual seaside lunch we drive to Agrigento, founded as a Greek colony in the 6th century B.C., and settle in to our hotel.
+After a casual, independent, seaside lunch we drive to Agrigento, founded as a Greek colony in the 6th century B.C., and settle in to our hotel.
 Gather for dinner this evening.
-Overnight at the 4-star Hotel Costazzurra Museum & Spa for two nights.
-(B,L,D)
+Two nights at the 4-star Hotel Foresteria Baglio della Luna.
+(B,D)

 Spend this morning exploring the Regional Archaeological Museum of Agrigento, which displays over 5,500 artifacts from the prehistoric through the Greco-Roman periods.
 Particularly noteworthy are the kouros (Archaic Greek statue) known as the “Ephebe of Agrigento,” and the giant Telamon (load-bearing statue) from the Temple of Olympian Zeus.
 After an independent lunch we explore the striking Valley of the Temples, a UNESCO World Heritage Site, with very well-preserved Doric Greek temples to Concordia, Hera, Herakles, and more.
 Return to our hotel and gather for dinner this evening.
 (B,D)

 After a leisurely breakfast we drive to the town of Piazza Armerina, a charming Sicilian hamlet located halfway between Agrigento and Catania.
 After strolling its lovely city center and having lunch at leisure, we visit the nearby UNESCO World Heritage Site of the Villa Romana del Casale.
 The villa’s exquisite mosaics—some of the best preserved in the Roman world—were buried in mud for centuries until they were rediscovered in the late 19th century.
 Our accommodations tonight are at a lovely, family-run farming estate on nearly 500 acres in Aidone.
-Overnight at the 4-star Agriturismo Il Drago for two nights.
+Two nights at the 4-star Agriturismo Il Drago.
 (B,D)

 Today we drive eastward to the ancient port city of Catania, where we take a leisurely orientation tour and appreciate the beauty of its Baroque architecture.
 Catania is one of the eight towns included in the UNESCO World Heritage listing “Late Baroque Towns of the Val di Noto (South-Eastern Sicily),” rebuilt after the devastating earthquake of 1693.
-After a visit to its Archaeological Museum we stroll through the colorful fish market for an independent lunch of street food.
+After a visit to its Archaeological Museum and Roman amphitheater, we stroll through the colorful fish market for an independent lunch of street food.
 Continue driving southward to Syracuse, a city that once rivaled ancient Athens in terms of culture and economic strength.
-Check-in to our hotel on the island of Ortygia, Syracuse’s historical center, and gather this evening for dinner at a local restaurant.
-Overnight at the 5-star Ortea Palace Luxury Hotel for three nights.
-(B,D)
+Check-in to our hotel on the island of Ortygia, Syracuse’s historical center.
+Dinner is on your own this evening.
+Two nights at the 5-star Ortea Palace Luxury Hotel.
+(B)

 Travelers who are not continuing on the optional extension to Malta will be transferred privately this morning to Catania-Fontanarossa Airport (CTA) for their flights homeward.
 Travelers who are continuing on the optional extension will be transferred from Syracuse to Pozzallo, to catch a ferry to Malta.
 (B)

 Take a private transfer from Syracuse to Pozzallo, and board a ferry to the island nation of Malta.
 (The trip takes just under three hours and the ferry has comfortable lounge chairs and a nice cafeteria.)
-Upon arrival in Valletta, the balance of the day is at leisure to relax and enjoy our hotel’s amenities.
-Overnight at the 4-star The Gomerino Hotel for four nights.
+Upon arrival in Valletta, the balance of the day is at leisure.
+Four nights at the 4-star Hotel San Karlu.
 (B)

 Malta’s strategic location in the center of the Mediterranean has endowed it with a myriad of cultural influences and a long, fascinating history.
 This morning we drive to the hilltop, walled city of Mdina, whose ancient streets, built to protect residents from high temperatures and approaching enemies, are a succession of curves and crossroads.
 Walk to St. Paul’s Cathedral, one of Malta’s most important examples of Baroque architecture, and to St. Paul’s Catacombs, a complex of underground rock-cut tombs and passages that represent the earliest evidence of Christianity on Malta.
 After lunch at a local restaurant we drive to the UNESCO World Heritage Sites of Ħaġar Qim and Mnajdra (part of the “Megalithic Temples of Malta”). Ħaġar Qim stands on a hilltop overlooking the sea and the islet of Fifla, and at the bottom of the hill is Mnajdra.
 First excavated in 1839, the remains date to between 3600-3200 B.C., a period known as the Ġgantija phase in Maltese prehistory.
 Return to our hotel and then gather for dinner at a local restaurant.
 (B,L,D)